Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 of the Earth.
 Therefore the mass of this ’new’ sphere, shown as white in Fig. above depends on the volume and density of the portion of the Earth, i.e $$m_r = \rho v_r$$, where $$v_r$$ is the volume of the smaller sphere.
-Following same steps as we did to arrive at Eq. ([eq:one]), and recalling the assumption that the density of the Earth to be uniform, the gravity at height $r$ from the center takes the form:
+Following same steps as we did to arrive at above equation, and recalling the assumption that the density of the Earth to be uniform, the gravity at height $r$ from the center takes the form: